Bootstrap regularity for integro-differential operators and its application to nonlocal minimal surfaces: Proof of Theorem

-inside $B_{R/2}^{n-1}$.
-We would like to apply the regularity result from Theorem~\ref{boot2} (and then of Theorem~\ref{boot}), by exploiting~\eqref{R7} to bound the right hand side of~\eqref{eq1}.
+We would like to apply the regularity result from Theorem~\ref{boot2}, exploiting~\eqref{R7} to bound the right hand side of~\eqref{eq1}.
 To this aim, using the Fundamental Theorem of Calculus, we rewrite the left hand side in \eqref{eq1} as

 where

 Now, we claim that

 where